-TIP: If a drive is being repurposed that has previously been used for testing, or previously had an operating system installed on it, and has been reformated, ensure all the partitions have been completely removed using a cleanup tool, such as DBAN or Diskpart.
-Remnant partitions left on drives, especially if the drive was previously encrypted can cause issues when being re-purposed for encryption.
+TIP: If a drive is being repurposed that has previously been used for testing, or previously had an operating system installed on it, and has been reformatted, ensure all the partitions have been completely removed using a cleanup tool, such as DBAN or Diskpart.
+Remnant partitions left on drives, especially if the drive was previously encrypted can cause issues when being repurposed for encryption.

 Symantec Endpoint Encryption 11 supports Opal Drive management.
 For more information on Opal drives, see article TECH226779.

 Symantec Drive Encryption 10 (PGP-Heritage Products) will support Opal drive as long as the self-encrypting hardware encryption is not used.
 Symantec Drive Encryption's native encryption can then be used to encrypt these drives.

 Warning on Basic-to-Dynamic Disk Conversion: Never perform a conversion from a Basic disk format to a Dynamic disk on the boot drive of a system that has already been protected using Symantec Endpoint Encryption or Symantec Drive Encryption.
 This conversion, from a basic-type disk to a dynamic one will render the drive unusable.